News Corporation: Further development

-In late 2003, News Corp acquired a 34% stake in Hughes Electronics (now DirecTV Group), operator of the largest American satellite TV system, from General Motors for US$6 billion.
+In late 2003, News Corp acquired from General Motors a controlling stake of 34% in Hughes Electronics, for US$6 billion.
+The company, which was the operator of DirecTV, the largest American satellite television system, was turned into a subsidiary renamed as the DirecTV Group.
+In the following year, News Corp has announced a merge on its own satellite television platforms DirecTV and Sky across Latin America in a deal to eliminate competition, resulting in DirecTV Latin America.
 DirecTV was sold to Liberty Media in 2008 in exchange for its stake in News Corporation.

 In January 2005, shortly after reincorporation in the United States, News Corporation announced that it was buying out Fox Entertainment Group.
 The manoeuvre delisted Fox from the New York Stock Exchange; Fox had traded on the NYSE under the ticker FOX.

 In 2004, Murdoch set aside $2 billion and handpicked a team of young executives to look at possible ways to use the Web as a distribution platform.
 That team was composed of four rising stars: Ross Levinsohn, Adam Bain, Travis Katz, and Michael Kirby.
 The four became the backbone of what would become News Corp's digital division, Fox Interactive Media.

 Shortly after, in July 2005, News Corporation purchased the social networking website Myspace for $580 million.
 News Corporation had beat out Viacom by offering a higher price for the website, and the purchase was seen as a good investment at the time.
 Of the $580 million purchase price, approximately $327 million has been attributed to the value of Myspace according to the financial adviser fairness opinion.
 Within a year, Myspace had tripled in value from its purchase price.

 In February 2007, Murdoch announced at the McGraw-Hill Media Summit that the Fox Entertainment Group would launch a new business news channel later in the year, which would compete directly against rival network CNBC.
 Murdoch explained that the channel would be more "business-friendly" than CNBC, because he felt that they "leap on every scandal, or what they think is a scandal."
 In July 2007, News Corp. reached a deal to acquire Dow Jones & Company, owners of The Wall Street Journal, for $5 billion.
 Despite CNBC already having a contract with Dow Jones to provide content and services to the network, the Fox Entertainment Group officially launched the Fox Business Network on October 15, 2007.
 Alexis Glick, the network's original morning show host and vice president of business news, indicated that its lawyers had reviewed the details of Dow Jones' contract with CNBC, but noted that it would still "actively use" other Dow Jones properties.

 On December 16, 2008, News Corporation announced that it would transfer its US shares from the NYSE to the NASDAQ which was made effective two weeks later.
 In September 2009, News Corp established NewsCore, a global wire service set up to provide news stories to all of News Corp's journalistic outlets.